Men Seeking Women

 Men Seeking Women is a 1997 American comedy film written and directed by Jim Milio.
 The film stars Grant Shaud, Maureen Teefy, Anthony Palermo, Will Ferrell, Lisa Wilcox, and Nia Vardalos.
 The plot focuses on three friends, single on their birthdays, who each bet $2,000 to see who can get a girlfriend and make the relationship last for three months.
 The film was produced by Affinity Entertainment and MPH Entertainment Productions and distributed by Boulevard Entertainment and IFM Film Associates.
-The film was released direct-to-disc on March 8, 1997 to mixed reviews.
+The film was released direct-to-video on March 8, 1997 to mixed reviews.